-E. Fence Height and Locations for Downtown Districts [Fence Requirements for DT, MX, and CMS Districts.]
-(Reserved) [In Downtown and other pedestrian-oriented areas it is of critical importance to create an attractive, active, and comfortable pedestrian environment.
+- E. Fence Requirements for DT, MX, and CMS Districts.
+In Downtown and other pedestrianoriented areas it is of critical importance to create an attractive, active, and comfortable pedestrian environment.
 It is equally important to secure property and to keep unauthorized people out of private areas.
 This subsection has been structured to balance these two needs by allowing the entire perimeter of a block or property to be secured by a combination of buildings and fences, while not allowing for suburban-style fenced complexes.
-Buildings should visually dominate private frontage, with taller fencing filling in the gaps along the street and securing sides and rears of properties as put forth below.

-- 1. Identifying the Front Yard Line.
+Buildings should visually dominate private frontage, with taller fencing filling in the gaps along the street and securing sides and rears of properties as put forth below. - Identifying the Front Yard Line.
 For the purposes of this subsection only, the Front Yard will be considered to be the area between the Front Yard Line and the back of the sidewalk.
-The Front Yard Line shall be identified as follows: - a.
-For sites which abut two or more streets, the Front Yard Line for each street frontage shall be measured individually. - b.
-The Front Yard shall be the entire area between the back of the sidewalk and a straight parallel line which is located 12 inches behind the façade of the primary building and which extends along the entire frontage (the "front yard line"). - c.
-For complex or highly articulated buildings the front yard line shall be measured from the furthest point back on the street-facing façade of the building, at the discretion of the Review Authority. - d.
-When there is more than one building along a lot's frontage (as determined by the Review Authority), the front yard line shall be measured from the façade of the building (excluding accessory buildings) along the frontage which is set back the greatest distance. - Yard, including those which are parallel or perpendicular to the street and including those which enclose porches, patios, and other such spaces.
+The Front Yard Line shall be identified as follows: - For sites which abut two or more streets, the Front Yard Line for each street frontage shall be measured individually. - The Front Yard shall be the entire area between the back of the sidewalk and a b. straight parallel line which is located 12 inches behind the facade of the primary building and which extends along the entire frontage (the "front yard line"). - For complex or highly articulated buildings the front yard line shall be measured c. from the furthest point back on the street-facing façade of the building, at the discretion of the Review Authority. - When there is more than one building along a lot's frontage (as determined by d. the Review Authority), the front yard line shall be measured from the façade of the building (excluding accessory buildings) along the frontage which is set back the greatest distance.

-- f.
-A frontage shall not have a Front Yard Line, and all fences on that frontage shall be considered Interior/Rear Yard Fences, if the following circumstances apply: - The building sits directly at the back of the sidewalk, and no other building exists on that frontage of the lot. - ii.
+- e.
+Front yard fence standards shall apply to all fences within the Front Yard, including those which are parallel or perpendicular to the street and including those which enclose porches, patios, and other such spaces. - f.
+A frontage shall not have a Front Yard Line, and all fences on that frontage shall be considered Interior/Rear Yard Fences, if the following circumstances apply: - i.
+The building sits directly at the back of the sidewalk, and no other building exists on that frontage of the lot. - ii.
 The site is occupied by a legal non-conforming parking lot without a building on site. - iii.
 The site is occupied by legal non-conforming buildings which are set back more than 50 feet.